JimmyCerone/ideaBank/Reference/Tags/Tags Reference.md

 #LowHangingFruit - An idea that we could quickly implement.

+#PhysicalProduct  - Well positioned for a CAD modeling.

+#OneHundredIdeas - Ideas to submit for 100 ideas competition by [[Start Garden]]

 Readiness (per [[Psionica]]):
 - #Brainstorm - ideas that need more refinement that we can't or don't want to provide
 - #Studio - Best fit for writing about and not doing (huge lift)